-The historic ecosystem experienced periodic lightning-caused fires with estimated fire return intervals of 6 to 25 years (Bragg, 1995).
+Fire is a critical dynamic on the Loamy Steep Dry Shrubland ecological site.
+The historic ecosystem experienced periodic lightning-caused fires.
 Historically, Native Americans also set periodic fires.
-The majority of lightning-caused fires occurred in July and August, whereas Native Americans typically set fires during spring and fall to correspond with the movement of bison (Higgins, 1986).
-Generally, the mixedgrass ecosystem is resilient to fire and the primary effects of the historic fire return interval are reduction of litter and short-term fluctuations in production (Vermeire et al., 2011, 2014).
-However, studies have shown that shorter fire return intervals can have a negative effect, shifting species composition toward warm-season, short-statured grasses (Shay et al., 2001; Smith and McDermid, 2014).
-Conversely, long-term fire suppression in the 20th century removed periodic fire from the ecosystem altogether.
-Lack of periodic fires can result in an increase in litter accumulation and, in some cases, provide ideal conditions for seed germination and seedling establishment of non-native annual brome species, such as field brome (Bromus arvensis), better known as Japanese brome (Whisenant, 1990).
+The majority of lightning-caused fires occurred in July and August; whereas, Native Americans typically set fires during spring and fall to correspond with the movement of bison (Higgins, 1986).
+It is difficult to precisely determine the fire return interval in the Dry Shrubland climate zone, but estimates range from 6 to 25 years (Bragg, 1995) to 10 to 70 years (Howard, 1999).
+It is believed that the frequency and intensity of fire would be less on the Loamy Steep Dry Shrubland ecological site than on adjacent sites due to the broken topography.
+Generally, the herbaceous vegetation is resilient to fire and the primary effects of fire are reduction of litter and short term fluctuations in production (Vermeire et al., 2011, 2014).
+However, studies have shown that very short fire return intervals (less than 5 years) can have a negative effect, shifting species composition toward warm-season, short-statured grasses (Shay et al., 2001; Smith and McDermid, 2014).
+Conversely, fire has a significant effect on Wyoming big sagebrush cover.
+Wyoming big sagebrush is a non-sprouting shrub and is most often killed by fire (Howard, 1999).
+Often, it may take 30 years or more for a stand to recover following fire (Watts and Wambolt, 1996; Wambolt et. al., 2001).
+It is likely that fire return intervals shorter than 30 years will result in a reduction in Wyoming big sagebrush cover over the long term.
+Long-term fire suppression in the 20th century removed periodic fire from the ecosystem altogether.
+Very little is known how this has affected the Dry Shrubland ecosystem.
+Some studies suggest an increase in Wyoming big sagebrush cover, presumably due to fire suppression (Bloom-Cornelius, 2011).
+Increased decadence in Wyoming big sagebrush may also occur (Howard, 1999), but these results are inconclusive.

+Lack of periodic fires can also result in an increase in litter accumulation and, in some cases, provide ideal conditions for seed germination and seedling establishment of non-native annual brome species, such as field brome or Japanese brome (Bromus arvensis) (Whisenant, 1990).
 These species have become naturalized in relatively undisturbed grasslands (Ogle et al., 2003; Harmoney, 2007) and can be present in any state within the scope of this ecological site.
 They typically do not have a significant ecological impact; however, their presence can reduce the production of cool-season perennial grasses in some cases (Haferkamp et al., 1997).
 Their abundance varies depending on precipitation and germination conditions.
+The fire-recovery cycle is a critical element in managing the Dry Shrubland ecosystem.
+Further study is needed in this area to determine a balanced and sustainable fire cycle.